Trusted WordPress tutorials, when you need them most.

 Troubleshooting

-Sometimes, WordPress email notifications may never reach your inbox.
-It is a common issue, and you might be unable to receive password reset or user confirmation emails because of this.
+Sometimes, WordPress email notifications never reach your inbox.
+This is a common issue, and you might be unable to receive password reset or user confirmation emails because of it.

 If you cannot receive WordPress email notifications, please see our guide on how to fix the WordPress not sending email issue.